Port Forwarding

 Import from SSH command

-Have an existing ssh -L or ssh -R command?
+Have an existing ssh -L, ssh -R, or ssh -D command?
 Paste it into Zync and it will parse the tunnel flags automatically:

 Common use cases